King’s Improvement Science

 South London Evaluation Advice Clinics

-The South London Evaluation Advice Clinics are a pilot initiative, launched in January 2025, designed to strengthen evaluation capability across South London’s health and care system, which is a recognised priority for both South East London (SEL) and South West London (SWL) integrated care systems.
+The South London Evaluation Advice Clinics are a pilot initiative, launched in January 2025, designed to strengthen evaluation capability across south London’s health and care system, which is a recognised priority for both South East London (SEL) and South West London (SWL) Integrated Care Systems.

 Share project